Brigid Brophy: Non-fiction

-In the early 70s, Brophy, with Michael Levey and Maureen Duffy and two others formed the Writers Action Group to press for authors to receive a small payment each time one of their works was borrowed from a public library in the UK.
+In the early 1970s, Brophy, with Michael Levey, Maureen Duffy and two others formed the Writers Action Group (WAG, pronounced "wag") to press for authors to receive a small payment each time one of their works was borrowed from a public library in the UK.
 This system is still operant today, and the Public Lending Right (PLR) authors receive is much appreciated.
-In a seven year campaign which took up almost all Brophy's time, she succeeded in bringing about something her late father, John Brophy had agitated for in the early 1950s.
-He had conceived the notion of 'The Brophy Penny', (his idea was for a different funding format, whereas a founding principle of Brigid Brophy's scheme was that it be funded by central government).
+In a seven-year campaign which took up almost all Brophy's time, she succeeded in bringing about something her late father, John Brophy had agitated for in the early 1950s.
+He had conceived the notion of "The Brophy Penny" (his idea was for a different funding format, whereas a founding principle of Brigid Brophy's scheme was that it would be funded by central government).
 The Writers Action Group recruited support from writers, then organised shrewd publicity, including a demonstration with placards in central London.
 With help from a few sympathetic parliamentarians, the PLR UK Bill was finally passed in 1979.
 Brophy later wrote an informative and entertaining guide to PLR (see list of non-fiction works, below).

+Animal rights

+The Sunday Times invited Brophy to write an opinion-piece; Brophy's response was The Rights of Animals (1965).
+This incisive article was much discussed.
+As a parallel to Paine's essays The Rights of Man, The Rights of Animals made Brophy influential to the animal rights movement.
+She gave a speech at the annual general meeting of the National Anti-Vivisection Society at Charing Cross Hotel in 1970.
+Her article was published in the 1971 book Animals, Men and Morals.

+Brophy became a vegetarian at the age of 25.
+Her daughter and husband became vegetarian.
+She did not wear leather.